Roll20/beacon-docs/content/docs/about/faq.md

 {{< details "Q: How are Custom Sheet attributes handled in Beacon?" >}}

 Beacon gives you the ability to transition your Custom Sheet attributes to new attributes you create in Beacon.
-This means that when a user updates their sheet to the new Beacon sheet, their Custom Sheet attribute can be mapped to Beacon attributes using the `convertLegacyMacroAttributes` function.
+This means that when a user updates their sheet to the new Beacon sheet, their Custom Sheet attribute can be mapped to Beacon attributes using the `handleFallbackAttributes` function.
 Sheet developers can define how to handle Custom Sheet attribute values to ensure compatibility with existing macros.
 {{< /details >}}